Two weeks ago I took a look at the first four Ascension sets, examining the mechanics of each.

 New Mechanic — Champion.
 The Champion is a card that goes to each player, and that ties him in to one of the four factions.
 Each one rewards a player for acquiring or defeating cards of his factions or for spending Runes.
 The rewards come in the form of a character card (which is just a new card added to your deck) and the Rally power for your faction.

 How It Works — Champion.
-Very deckbuilders give out character cards to differentiate players: Penny Arcade (2011) is one of the few exceptions until you get to really far-flung deckbuilders like Pathfinder Adventure Card Game (2013).
+Very few deckbuilders give out character cards to differentiate players: Penny Arcade (2011) is one of the scant exceptions until you get to really far-flung deckbuilders like Pathfinder Adventure Card Game (2013).
 It’s a shame because it’s a mechanic that works great to drive deck development and to keep it moving in different ways for different players.
 I generally feel like widely differentiated player strategies help to keep games diverse and interesting, and character cards are a great step toward that.

 In the case of Dawn of Champions, the Champions serve to direct players to each specialize in one of the four factions of cards (much as Multi-Unite does, also in this pseudo-Block).
 I wouldn’t want every game of Ascension to be about factionalized deck construction, but it’s a nice variation for a single Block of play.